postwork-team/postwork-get-windows/readme.md

 To make changes to the script, you need to change the Program.cs file and then run the build-urlfromwindow.yml file to build the exe file, then replace the existing exe file in the bin/windows folder.

+Note!
+We are keeping the version the same because we don't want it to go out of date with child libraries.
 ---

 Works on macOS 10.14+, Linux ([note](#linux-support)), and Windows 7+.